 To test whether the attenuation of fat mass gains in muscle Tsc1 knockout mice might be a form of lipodystrophy relating to insulin responsiveness, we performed insulin tolerance tests.
-As shown in Figure 3D, compared to wild-type mice, both male and female muscle Tsc1 knockout mice that received a high fat diet were more insulin responsive (effect sizes, p-values).
-This is consistent with the hypothesis that the adiposity is inversely related to insulin sensitivity and that these mice are not lipodystrophic per se, rather that mice with muscle Tsc1 knockout are protected from adipose tissue expansion through triglyceride accumulation in response to a high fat diet.
+As shown in Figure 3D, compared to wild-type mice, both male and female muscle Tsc1 knockout mice that received a high fat diet were more insulin responsive (33% improvement in females, 45% in male mice based on area under curve; p=0.045 and 0.014 respectively).
+This is consistent with the hypothesis that the adiposity is inversely related to insulin sensitivity and that these mice are not lipodystrophic, but the mice with muscle Tsc1 knockout are protected from adipose tissue expansion via changes in energy balance.

 Ablation of Muscle Tsc1 Results in Increased Oxidative Enzymes in Muscle Fibers and Upregulation of Fatty Acid/Amino Acid Uptake Genes